 You probably have questioned and been concerned about your milk production if you are nursing your child.
-It is common to fear that your kid isn’t getting enough nutrition because you aren’t producing enough milk or how to increase breast milk supply?
+It is common to fear that your kid isn’t getting enough nutrition because you aren’t producing enough milk or how can you increase breast milk supply?
 The good news is that that’s not always the case.

 The supply and demand system that governs breastfeeding dictates that you will produce more milk the more frequently you feed your baby.
 Because your body requires more energy to produce milk during this time, you will need to consume more calorie-rich foods to increase your breast milk supply than usual.
 Think about including items that have been shown to boost your breast milk supply in your diet.

 Not a single Indian mother would have missed the ‘methi ke ladoo’ (sweet fenugreek balls) during her pregnancy.
 Be it your own mother or your Mom-in-law, everyone would suggest making pinnis (Indian sweet) and methi ke ladoo.
 I understood the science behind this age-old tradition only after I became a mother myself.
 My mother ensured that my daughter never went hungry in the first month of her birth as she fed me methi in all forms.
 She used to say, the number one reason women say they give up breastfeeding is because they don’t think they have enough milk.
 If you do have low milk supply, or it takes a while for your milk to come in, do not worry.
-You can improve your baby’s health by eating the best foods for breast milk production.
+You can improve your baby’s health by eating the best breastfeeding boosting foods.

 Reasons for low milk supply can be due to:

-1. Baby issues: such as poor latching, ineffective sucking, tongue tie, low oral muscle tone
+- Baby issues: such as poor latching, ineffective sucking, tongue tie, low oral muscle tone

-2. Maternal medical conditions: such as breast surgery, retained placenta, postpartum haemorrhage, diabetes or thyroid conditions.
+- Maternal medical conditions: such as breast surgery, retained placenta, postpartum haemorrhage, diabetes or thyroid conditions.

-3. Lifestyle issues: such as alcohol, smoking or birth control pills by mother.
+- Lifestyle issues: such as alcohol, smoking or birth control pills by mother.

-4. Insufficient glandular issue: For a variety of reasons, some women’s breasts fail to develop regularly, and they may be lacking in “milk-making” ducts that are necessary to provide for the needs of the baby.
+- Insufficient glandular issue: For a variety of reasons, some women’s breasts fail to develop regularly, and they may be lacking in “milk-making” ducts that are necessary to provide for the needs of the baby.
 With a second or third kid, this might not be as much of an issue because ducts do expand during each pregnancy and breastfeeding encourages the growth of new ducts and tissue.

-5. Not Feeding At Night: How much milk a mother can keep in her breasts between feedings varies.
+- Not Feeding At Night: How much milk a mother can keep in her breasts between feedings varies.
 From mother to mother.
 Their milk production decreases when they do not feed overnight.
 The hormone prolactin, which tells the breasts to start producing milk, is also at a higher concentration during night feedings, therefore a decrease in prolactin overall may also be a factor in the milk production decline.

 You may be interested in reading – Indian Diet Plan for Breastfeeding Mothers